Reverberatory furnace: Operation

-Applications and comparison with blast furnace

-The applications of these devices fall into two general categories, metallurgical melting furnaces, and lower temperature processing furnaces typically used for metallic ores and other minerals.
+The applications of these devices fall into two general categories: metallurgical melting furnaces, and lower temperature processing furnaces typically used for metallic ores and other minerals.

-A reverberatory furnace is at a disadvantage from the standpoint of efficiency compared to a blast furnace due to the spatial separation of the burning fuel and the subject material, and it is necessary to effectively utilize both reflected radiant heat and direct contact with the exhaust gases (convection) to maximize heat transfer.
+A reverberatory furnace is at a disadvantage from the standpoint of efficiency compared to a blast furnace due to the separation of the burning fuel and the subject material, and it is necessary to effectively utilize both reflected radiant heat and direct contact with the exhaust gases (convection) to maximize heat transfer.
 Historically these furnaces have used solid fuel, and bituminous coal has proven to be the best choice.
-The brightly visible flames (due to the substantial volatile component) give more radiant heat transfer than anthracite coal or charcoal.
+The brightly visible flames, due to the substantial volatile component, give more radiant heat transfer than anthracite coal or charcoal.

 Contact with the products of combustion, which may add undesirable elements to the subject material, is used to advantage in some processes.
 Control of the fuel/air balance can alter the exhaust gas chemistry toward either an oxidizing or a reducing mixture, and thus alter the chemistry of the material being processed.
 For example, cast iron can be puddled in an oxidizing atmosphere to convert it to the lower-carbon mild steel or bar iron.
 The Siemens-Martin oven in open hearth steelmaking is also a reverberatory furnace.

 Reverberatory furnaces (in this context, usually called air furnaces) were formerly also used for melting brass, bronze, and pig iron for foundry work.
 They were also, for the first 75 years of the 20th century, the dominant smelting furnace used in copper production, treating either roasted calcine or raw copper sulfide concentrate.
-While they have been supplanted in this role, first by flash furnaces and more recently also by the Ausmelt and ISASMELT furnaces, as they are very effective at producing slags with low copper losses.
+While they have been supplanted in this role, first by flash furnaces and more recently also by the Ausmelt and ISASMELT furnaces, they are very effective at producing slags with low copper losses.

 History

 The first reverberatory furnaces were perhaps in the medieval period, and were used for melting bronze for casting bells.
+The earliest known detailed description was provided by Biringuccio.
 They were first applied to smelting metals in the late 17th century.
 Sir Clement Clerke and his son Talbot built cupolas or reverberatory furnaces in the Avon Gorge below Bristol in about 1678.
 In 1687, while obstructed from smelting lead (by litigation), they moved on to copper.
 In the following decades, reverberatory furnaces were widely adopted for smelting these metals and also tin.
 They had the advantage over older methods that the fuel was mineral coal, not charcoal or 'white coal' (chopped dried wood).